-Retford Park in Bowral is now home to the region’s first art gallery, Ngununggula.
+Retford Park in Bowral is now home to the Southern Highlands’ first regional art gallery, Ngununggula.

 Meaning ‘belonging’ in the traditional language of the Gundungurra First Nations people, Ngununggula opened to the public on 12 October.
 Located in what was the Old Dairy at Retford Park, Ngununggula has been sustainably repurposed for the new state-of-the-art gallery.